Flaconi/terraform-aws-transit-gateway-satellite/README.md

 This module assumes that its pair module was used:
 [terraform-aws-transit-gateway-hub][2] to handle the actual TGW.

-Check out the examples in the aforementioned module.
+Check out the [examples][3] in the aforementioned module.

+## Supported resources

-At the moment, this module only supports VPC attachments to the TGW.
+At the moment, this module only supports attaching _VPCs_ to the TGW.
 Support for VPN tunnels will be added soon.

+## Assumptions

+### Credentials

+The module starts from the assumption that the `aws_login_profile` allows the user to assume the necessary IAM roles, as required, to make the necessary changes (and in the case of the `satellite` module, cross-account).

+For example, this can be the so-called `login` profile, as documented [here][4], which allows us to assume the corresponding IAM role(s) in various AWS accounts.

+You can read more about how Terraform handles this [here][4].

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Providers